 The Young Chelsea offers frequent duplicate bridge games for members and visitors, and regular bridge lessons for beginners and improvers.
 It has a licensed bar and a kitchen.
 The latter offers a short but very reasonably priced menu.
 There is typically a choice between two substantial meals and a smaller one.
 Meals are available from 1½ hours before evening games.
 Salads and sandwiches are available at other times.
 Do not be misled by the name.
 Although the Young Chelsea is particularly welcoming to young players, there are many older members, some of whom have belonged since the club began in 1968.
 There is no upper age limit — you are never the wrong age to play at the Young Chelsea (or YC as it is popularly known).
 And although its original home was in the Royal Borough of Kensington and Chelsea, its current premises are near Shepherd’s Bush.

-(Except on bank holidays in England and the week between Christmas and New Year when the club is closed.)
+(Except on bank holidays and bank holiday weekends in England and the week between Christmas and New Year when the club is closed.)

-The Young Chelsea Knock-Out is a teams tournament in which a team is not knocked out until it has lost two matches.
-The 2015-2016 tournament is underway with round 1 matches due to be played by the end of 2015.
-More information, the draw and results are on the YC Knock-Out 2015-2016 page.
+The Young Chelsea Knockout (YCKO) is a double-elimination teams-of-four tournament.
+A team is only eliminated when it has lost two matches.
+All matches are played at the YC.
+The 2015-2016 tournament is underway with matches in round 3 due to be played by the end of April 2016.
+More information, the draw and results are on the YC Knockout 2015-2016 page.

 Give us your Email!

 The easiest and most efficient way for us to keep in touch with you, and to inform you of forthcoming events, is by email.
 If you don’t receive emails from us, we probably don’t have a current email address for you.
 To update your email details on our database, click here and send the email.